cvxgrp/scs/README.md

 `ed` (all of which are optional) corresponding to the supported cone types.

 The returned object is a dictionary containing the fields `sol['x']`, `sol['y']`, `sol['s']`, and `sol['info']`.
-The first four are NUMPY arrays containing the relevant solution.
+The first three are NUMPY arrays containing the relevant solution.
 The last field contains a dictionary with solver information.

 SCS is one of the deafult solvers in [CVXPY](http://www.github.com/cvxgrp/cvxpy).
 Follow the CVXPY instructions for information on how to change solvers.